tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan-target-groups update`

-Updates a scan target group.
+Update the name of a specific scan target group.

 **Usage**: